NVILA: Efficient Frontier Visual Language Models: Approach

 \subsubsection{Temporal ``Scale-Then-Compress''}

-For temporal scaling, we simply increase the number of uniformly sampled frames from the input video.
-Following previous methods~\cite{xue2024longvila}, we train the model with additional video-supervised fine-tuning (SFT) to extend its capability to process more frames.
-From \tab{tab:results:video}, extending the number of frames from 8 to 32 can increase the model's accuracy on Video-MME by \textbf{more than 5\%}.
-However, this will also increase the number of visual tokens by 4$\times$.
+For temporal scaling, we uniformly sample more frames per video.
+Following prior work~\cite{xue2024longvila}, we include additional video SFT to enable the model to process longer sequences.
+As shown in \tab{tab:compression:temporal}, increasing from 8 to 32 frames improves Video-MME accuracy by \textbf{more than 5 points}, but it also increases the number of visual tokens by 4$\times$.

-Similar to spatial token compression, we will then reduce these visual tokens.
-Since there is intrinsic temporal continuity in the video, we adopt \textit{temporal averaging}~\cite{wang2016tsn} for compression, which first partitions the frames into groups and then temporally pools visual tokens within each group.
-This will reduce temporal redundancy (since consecutive frames often contain similar information) while still retaining important spatiotemporal information.
-Empirically, compressing the visual tokens by 4$\times$ leads to an acceptable accuracy drop.
-When compared to the original baseline with the same number of tokens, the first scaled and then expanded result costs almost the same\footnote{We will need to run visual encoder for more frames, but this is usually not the runtime bottleneck.}, but has much higher accuracy.
-We have also used this approach to further scale the number of frames and the compression ratio, leading to a state-of-the-art 7B model on this benchmark (see \tab{tab:results:video}).
+As with spatial tokens, we compress the temporal representations to recover efficiency.
+Since consecutive frames often contain similar information, we adopt \textit{temporal averaging}~\cite{wang2016tsn}, which partitions frames into groups and pools visual tokens within each group.
+This reduces temporal redundancy while retaining important spatiotemporal detail.
+Empirically, 4$\times$ compression yields only a modest accuracy drop.
+Compared with the original baseline at the same token budget, the scale-then-compress model has nearly the same cost\footnote{Running the visual encoder on more frames adds overhead, but this is not the runtime bottleneck.} and substantially higher accuracy.
+Pushing further to 256 frames with an 8$\times$ compression ratio yields state-of-the-art results among 7--8B open-source models on Video-MME (\tab{tab:results:video}).